 Start by making a list of the things you can’t do without.
 This includes how many bedrooms and bedrooms you need to accommodate your family and an area that you must be in to make it into a certain school district.

-Next you can move into the things that you would love.
-You’ll want to think about the size of the kitchen, yard/lot size, one story vs two story, pool, type of exterior, style of home, roof type, near by shopping, commute to your workplace, etc.
+Next, you can move into the things that you would love.
+You’ll want to think about the size of the kitchen, yard/lot size, one story vs two-story, pool, type of exterior, style of home, roof type, nearby shopping, commute to your workplace or school, etc.